 As weather patterns become more intense and unpredictable, much of the United States experiences flood at an unprecedented level.
+Knowing the first steps after a flood can be beneficial.

 Of course, if you live in Dallas flooding is probably par for the course.